kumcs/IBM_DS_Assignment_StockRevenueDashboard/README.md

 # IBM_DS_Assignment_StockRevenueDashboard
-Analyze historical stock and revenue data of a chosen company using Python and Jupyter Notebook.
-This project includes data cleaning, visualization, and building an interactive dashboard to explore insights.
-Aimed at improving data analysis and visualization skills through real-world datasets.
+This project focuses on analyzing the stock and revenue data of a chosen company.
+Through this hands-on assignment, students employ Python programming and data visualization techniques to derive insights and create interactive dashboards.
+The notebook systematically addresses tasks such as data retrieval, cleaning, exploration, visualization, and concluding insights.
+It is designed to enhance skills in handling real-world data scenarios.